MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-cluster-azure-vms.md

 ms.custom: devx-track-java, devx-track-extended-java, devx-track-javaee, devx-track-javaee-jbosseap, devx-track-javaee-jbosseap-vm, devx-track-azurecli, linux-related-content
 ---

-# Quickstart: Deploy a JBoss EAP cluster on Azure virtual machines (VMs)
+# Quickstart: Deploy a JBoss EAP cluster on Azure Virtual Machines (VMs)

-This article shows you how to quickly deploy a JBoss Enterprise Application Platform (EAP) cluster on Azure virtual machines (VMs) using the Azure portal.
+This article shows you how to quickly deploy a JBoss Enterprise Application Platform (EAP) cluster on Azure Virtual Machines (VMs) using the Azure portal.

 This article uses the Azure Marketplace offer for JBoss EAP Cluster to accelerate your journey to Azure VMs.
 The offer automatically provisions a number of resources including Azure Red Hat Enterprise Linux (RHEL) VMs, JBoss EAP instances on each VM, Red Hat build of OpenJDK on each VM, a JBoss EAP management console, and optionally an Azure App Gateway instance.
 To see the offer, visit the solution [JBoss EAP Cluster on RHEL VMs](https://aka.ms/eap-vm-cluster-portal) using the Azure portal.

-If you prefer manual step-by-step guidance for installing Red Hat JBoss EAP Cluster on Azure VMs that doesn't utilize the automation enabled by the Azure Marketplace offer, see [Tutorial: Install Red Hat JBoss EAP on Azure Virtual Machines manually](/azure/developer/java/migration/migrate-jboss-eap-to-azure-vm-manually?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).
+If you prefer manual step-by-step guidance for installing Red Hat JBoss EAP Cluster on Azure VMs that doesn't use the automation enabled by the Azure Marketplace offer, see [Tutorial: Install Red Hat JBoss EAP on Azure Virtual Machines manually](../migration/migrate-jboss-eap-to-azure-vm-manually.md?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).

 If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing JBoss EAP on Azure solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
 The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.